 1. Cloud-based vs. on-premises

-One of the biggest decisions to make when choosing your case management software is if you want it to be hosted in the cloud or on-premises.
-“The cloud” can seem like an elusive term, but it’s just a way of storing all of your client data on servers that are accessed on web browsers.
+One of the biggest decisions to make when choosing your case management plan is if you want it to be hosted in the cloud or on-premises.
+“The cloud” can seem like an elusive term, but it’s just a way of storing all of your client data on servers that are accessed by web browsers.

 On-premises software is installed locally and can be accessed on your physical computer’s hard drive and servers.

-Many firms are drawn to cloud-based software because it can be accessed from anywhere and it offers faster speeds.
-Traditionally, the biggest benefit of on-premises is the security.
+Many firms are drawn to cloud-based software because it can be accessed from anywhere and offers faster speeds.
+Traditionally, the biggest benefit of being on-premises is security.
 People feel secure knowing they can physically see and touch their servers.

-But encryption has made cloud-based software secure as well, so the old belief that cloud-based case management software isn’t as safe as on-premises is now considered outdated.
+But encryption has made cloud-based software secure as well, so the old belief that cloud-based legal management software isn’t as safe as on-premises is now considered outdated

 When it comes to cost, you’ll see small differences between these options.
 There are equipment, installation, and service fees associated with on-premises, whereas cloud-based will include updates and remote support fees.